tpaphysics/tdd-kanban/README.md

 ## **💥 Considerations**

-Frontend tests help to standardize and minimize errors, user experience.
-It facilitates group work between development teams and contributes to a scalable and quality final solution.
+Front end tests help standardize and minimize errors and improve user experience.
+It makes the work easier and contributes to a scalable and quality final solution.

 ## Get Started